online doctor logo

 Typically, osteomyelitis is an infection or inflammation that occurs in the bone marrow or bone itself.
 While it most commonly affects the bones of the spine, pelvis, and extremities, the temporomandibular joint (TMJ) is rarely impacted by this condition.
 However, when it does occur in the jaw, it can lead to significant problems affecting the bones of the face and jaw.

-The primary cause of this infection is usually the introduction of bacteria into the body, often due to inadequate oral hygiene or following oral surgical procedures, such as a root canal treatment.
 People with conditions that affect the immune system, like diabetes, or those with a history of alcoholism, are at a higher risk of developing osteomyelitis.
-Additionally, jaw injuries, dental abscesses, and certain surgical treatments performed before oral surgery can elevate the risk.
+Additionally, jaw injuries typically from sports-related incidents, dental abscesses, and certain surgical treatments performed before oral surgery can elevate the risk.

-Get a diagnosis for osteomyelitis and recover today.
+Worried about your jaw pain?
+Get a diagnosis and recover today.

 • Fever